jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

 The final implementation can be found here:
 (gist game) and share-elm link.

-There is some bugs/performance issues with my implementation.
+There are some bugs/performance issues with my implementation.
 I just wanted to try elm on a real small game.
 Here are the small improvements needed:
 - find a smarter way of detecting collisions, by splitting the list of balls/enemies in smaller list that you can ditch by just looking at few elements